stanleyclaudius/online-shop/README.md

 **That's the simple story to understand better this project, if you interested, you can clone this project to dig deeper to better know this project.**

+## Pre-requisite that you must know

+- Command Prompt basic including how to stop a running command (use CTRL + C)
+- Laravel basic
+- HTML, CSS, JS

 ## Setup Guide After Clone

 1. Open your clone result project at your code editor, then create a new file name **.env** at your root folder or in this project, the root folder is **online-shop**, if you don't change the folder name, then you can make a new file at that folder name **.env**.